subspace/subspace-regenesis-tool/README.md

 $ cargo run -- --url ws://127.0.0.1:9944 --block-number 100
 ```

-A JSON file will be generated under the current directory, which contains all the exported balances and can be used to initialize the genesis state of new network.
+A JSON file `balances_{block_number}.json` will be generated under the current directory, which contains all the exported balances and can be used to initialize the genesis state of new network.
+Please note that only the new accounts after the genesis are included, the accounts endowned from the genesis are ignored.

 Run `cargo run -- --help` to see all the usage.